ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * Quality of a software i.e. accuracy, performance, security and modifiability are the important consideration in NFR
 * **SNAP**(Software Non-functional Assessment Process) provides the quantifiable measure for NFR.
 SNAP helps to determine the NFR size and effort to address NFRs
+* If NFRs are not given proprt importance then the amount of rework in the later stage would be huge.

 #### Design consideration and NFRs